Ziaur Rahman: Pre-Independence

-Ziaur Rahman returned to Pakistan the following year.
-He was posted in Chittagong, East Pakistan, in October 1970, to be second-in-command of the 8th East Bengal Regiment.
+Ziaur Rahman returned to Pakistan the same year.
+He was posted in Chittagong, East Pakistan, in June 1969, to be second-in-command of the 8th East Bengal Regiment.
 East Pakistan had been devastated by the 1970 Bhola cyclone, and the population had been embittered by the slow response of the central government and the political conflict between Pakistan's two major parties, Sheikh Mujibur Rahman's Awami League and Zulfikar Ali Bhutto's Pakistan People's Party (PPP).
-In the 1970 Pakistani general election, the Awami League had won a majority, and its leader, Sheikh Mujib, laid claim to form a government, but Pakistan president Yahya Khan postponed the convening of the legislature under pressure from Zulfikar Ali Bhutto's PPP party.
+In the 1970 Pakistani general election, the Awami League had won a majority, and its leader, Sheikh Mujib, laid claim to form a government, but Pakistan's president Yahya Khan postponed the convening of the legislature under pressure from Zulfikar Ali Bhutto's PPP party.